-- Credit grantor may require a co-signer with a good credit score, stable income and perhaps some collateral or security - A co-signer is normally required by a lender when the primary applicant does not qualify for the loan. - This may be for different reasons, including: not enough income, too much existing debt, little to no credit history, not enough capital/collateral, poor credit history - This is a good way to get credit re-established as long as the credit/loan appears in your name when reported to the credit bureaus - Remember the co-signer is equally and legally responsible for the debt as the borrower, so ensure you make your payments on time so the lender does not go to the co-signer for repayment or hurt the co-signer's credit score
+- Credit grantor may require a co-signer with good credit, stable income and perhaps some collateral or security - A co-signer is normally required by a lender when the primary applicant does not easily qualify for the loan.
+This may be for different reasons, including not enough income, too much existing debt, little to no credit history, not enough capital/collateral, poor credit history, etc. - This is a good way to get credit re-established as long as the credit/loan appears in your name when reported to the credit bureaus - Remember that the co-signer is equally and legally responsible for the debt as the borrower.
+Ensure you make your payments on time so the lender does not go to the co-signer for repayment or negatively affect the co-signer's credit.